Champl0oo/FOSSGIS-Abschlussaufgabe/README.md

 ### Other Requirements:
 - Make sure you are on Windows or find a way to run .bat files.
 - Make sure you have an active internet connection.
-- Create a folder in a location of your choice on your device.
-Make sure that the name does not contain invalid characters or spaces.
-- Download all the scripts and data into this folder.

 # Data:
 Our Data is exclusivively OSM-Data.